Sessions logs

 🔍 Every connection through Border0 is authenticated, and each request is continuously authorized.
-These connections are what we call sessions.
-A session has various properties, including:
+These connections are what we call sessions and give you full visibility into what’s happening in your environment in real-time.

 Advanced Flow logs